Language & Literacy Studies

 SED LS 726: Discourse Analysis: Theoretical and Methodological Approaches

 Review of current research literature on discourse analysis; students practice and apply current methods and techniques of discourse analysis.
-4cr, 2nd sem.
+4 cr.

 SED LS 727: Topical Seminar in Literacy and Language

 Focuses on one aspect of research, theory, and practice in literacy and language.
 Offered by visiting professors or resident faculty.
-Topics may include critical review of research literature in literacy and review and application of theory/research in literacy and language for a specific population.
-Variable cr, either sem.
+Topics may include critical review of research literature in literacy and review and/or application of theory/research in literacy and language for a specific population.
+Var cr.

 SED LS 762: Literacy Acquisition and Development: Addressing Strengths and Needs